Board of Directors

 Russell True – Chairman

-“As you can see dude ranching has been a part of my life since day one.
-I am proud to be a board member of the Dude Ranch Foundation to help with the continuation of protecting and preserving the western way of life my family, my self and western enthusiasts everywhere hold so dear.”
+“Dude ranching has been a part of my life since day one.
+I am proud of the Dude Ranch Foundation and our efforts to protect and preserve this Western way of life.”

 Don McIntyre – Vice Chairman